browserengineering/book/book/text.md

 noticed---unless you're on macOS[^macos-cache]---that on a large web page like this chapter your browser has slowed significantly from the [last chapter](graphics.md).
-That's because text layout, and specifically the part where you measure each word, is quite slow.
+That's because text layout, and specifically the part where you measure each word, is quite slow.[^profile]

-[^macos-cache]: The macOS text APIs do fairly complex system-wide font
+[^macos-cache]: While we can't confirm this in the documentation, it
-    caching that Linux and Windows do not do.
-The optimization described in this section won't hurt any on that platform, though.
+    seems that the macOS "Core Text" APIs cache fonts more aggressively than Linux and Windows.
+The optimization described in this section won't hurt any on macOS, but also won't improve speed as much as on Windows and Linux.

+[^profile]: You can profile Python programs by replacing your
+    `python3` command with `python3 -m cProfile`.
+Look for the lines corresponding to the `measure` and `metrics` calls to see how much time is spent measuring text.

 Unfortunately, it's hard to make text measurement much faster.
 With proportional fonts and complex font features like hinting and kerning,